 4.4 Mechanical Constraints

 One of the mechanical constraints of our product is that the slidable platform need to be able to move a fully filled cup and a light duty linear actuator along with the metal rods.
 The weight of our selected actuator is 2.5 lbs and a cup filled with drink is approximately 1 lb.
 So our motor is supposed to move a 4-lb object with a decent speed.
 Another constraint that we may have is setting up the belt that will drive the platform.
 Since the platform and the items placed on it are relatively heavy so that the friction that belt needs to provide is supposed to be big enough.
 The control of stepper motor also needs to be accurate since the cup needs to be stopped right at desired position to get unspilled drink.
 The other constraint is the size of the whole product.
 We decided to use metal or wooden frame to pack our product.
 The eight dispenser has dimension of 10x10x16 inches, which requires very the horizontal frame to be 20 inches long and vertical frame to be 15 inches long.
-As electrical engineers, we are lack of carpentry experience.
-To hand make frame with such big size is a challenge for us.
+As electrical engineers, we lack carpentry experience.
+To hand make the frame with such big size is a challenge for us.

 4.5 Economic Constraints